Rawalpindi–Islamabad Metrobus: Phase One: Red Line

-In February of 2023, PMBA announced the creation of express route for Red Lin from Monday till Thursday.
-These are: Saddar - Faizabad and Faiz Ahmad Faiz - Rehmanabad.
+In February 2023, PMTA announced the creation of express route for Red Lin from Monday till Thursday.
+These are: Saddar – Faizabad and Faiz Ahmad Faiz – Rehmanabad.

 Phase Two: Orange, Green and Blue Lines

-The 25.6 km Orange route track, from Peshawar Morr to New Islamabad International Airport, worth Rs16 billion was started by the PML-N government in 2017 and was originally scheduled for completion in 2018.
+The 25.6 km Orange route track, from Peshawar Morr to New Islamabad International Airport, worth Rs 16 billion was started by the PML-N government in 2017 and was originally scheduled for completion in 2018.
 After a delay of five years, it was inaugurated on 18 April 2022 by Prime Minister Shehbaz Sharif.
 Thirty buses were expected to arrive from China for this route, but faced delays due to the COVID-19 pandemic which led to the closure of the Port of Shanghai.
 Consequently, CDA started the operations on this route by borrowing 15 buses from the Red Line.
 The Faiz Ahmad Faiz Station of Red Line was turned into an Interchange Station between Red Line and Orange Line.
 For the first month of Ramadan, orange line was free to ride on.

-Seeing the dire situation of public transport in Islamabad, the new PML-N government began work on Blue route and Green routes of Rawalpindi - Islamabad Metro Bus.
+Seeing the dire situation of public transport in Islamabad, the new PML-N government began work on Blue route and Green routes of Rawalpindi – Islamabad Metro Bus.
 Initially, Blue route is between PIMS and Koral Chowk and Green route is between PIMS and Bhara Kahu before more stops are added on these corridors in the future.
-For this purpose, 30 buses were ordered from China, of which 15 are plying on Orange route and the rest are plying on Blue and Green routes.
+For this purpose, 30 buses were ordered from China, of which 15 are on the Orange route and the rest on Blue and Green routes.

-For the new routes, the Federal Government created the Capital Mass Transit Authority (CMTA) to run the operations of Orange, Green, Blue and all the future metro bus routes.
+For the new routes the federal government created the Capital Mass Transit Authority (CMTA) to run the operations of Orange, Green, Blue, and all the future metro bus routes.

-Phase Three: NUST Proposal
+Phase Three: Feeder Routes

 In late 2022, CDA approached National University of Sciences & Technology (NUST) to carry out the feasibility study to identify new potential routes.
 As a result of that study, 13 new bus routes were identified by NUST.
-The routes are meant to connect the existing Rawalpindi - Islamabad Metro Bus Network to all corners of Islamabad.
+The routes are meant to connect the existing Rawalpindi – Islamabad Metro Bus Network to all corners of Islamabad.

-Upon his arrival in Islamabad, the new CDA Chairman Noorul Amin Mengal announced the starting of work on new Purple Line from IJP Station to Pirwadhai on IJP Road and Silver Line from Aabpara to Trammri on Park Road.
-The Purple Line busses would ply on the newly constructed IJP Road.
-The stations are announced to have tuck shops which is a welcome change.
+Upon his arrival in Islamabad, the new CDA Chairman Noorul Amin Mengal announced the starting of work on these new routes.

+Out of 13 marked feeder routes, 4 routes have been operationalized namely FR-4 (Bari Imam to PIMS), FR-7 (PIMS to NUST), FR-3A (PIMS to Pak Sect via Faisal Masjid) and FR-9 (Faizabad to Pirwadhi Mor).
+Moreover, a shuttle service from BAri Imam to QAU also introduced namely FR-4A to facilitate QAU students.